| Advice from Emacs wizards

 The key is to get the binary distribution and install it, then get the source

-distribution, add #define MASKBITS 64 to local.h and run
+#define MASKBITS 64to local.h and run

-make programs (the other targets fail, that's why I need the binary
+make programs(the other targets fail, that's why I need the binary

 distribution as well).
 Copy the programs into whatever directory you keep the

-Now you can get the German and Swiss dictionaries by Bjoern and run make there
+stuff from the binary distribution.Now you can get the German and Swiss dictionaries by Bjoern and run make there

 (no problem as soon as you have the MASKBITS stuff), and copy the .hash and